-Diffuse large B-cell lymphoma is a specific type of non-Hodgkin lymphoma.
+Diffuse large B-cell lymphoma (DLBCL) is a specific type of non-Hodgkin lymphoma.

-Non-Hodgkin lymphoma is a cancer of the lymphatic system|.
-This is part of the body’s immune system and helps us fight infection.
-It's made up of organs such as the bone marrow, thymus, spleen and the lymph nodes (or lymph glands).
-Lymph nodes are connected by a network of tiny lymphatic vessels that contain lymph fluid.
+Non-Hodgkin lymphoma is a cancer of the lymphatic system.
+Non-Hodgkin lymphoma is a cancer of the lymphatic system.
+This system is part of the body’simmune system, which helps us fight infection.
+It is made up of organs such as the bone marrow, thymus, spleen and the lymph nodes (sometimes called lymph glands).

 There are lymph nodes all over the body.
-As lymph fluid flows through the lymph nodes, the nodes collect and filter out anything harmful, or anything that the body doesn't need.
-This includes bacteria, viruses, damaged cells and cancer cells.
+They are connected by a network of tiny tubes (lymphatic vessels) that contain lymph fluid.
+As lymph fluid flows through the lymph nodes, the nodes collect and filter out things that the body doesn't need.
+These include bacteria, viruses, damaged cells and cancer cells.

 Lymphoma is a disease in which either T-cells or B-cells grow in an uncontrolled way.

-There are many different types of non-Hodgkin lymphomas.
-They're grouped (or classified) according to certain characteristics, such as the type of cell involved (B-cells or T-cells).
-The most widely used classification system is produced by the World Health Organisation|.
+There are many different types of non-Hodgkin lymphoma.
+They're grouped (or classified) according to things like the type of cell involved (B-cells or T-cells) and how quickly the lymphoma grows.

 The causes of DLBCL are unknown.
 Like other cancers, it’s not infectious and can’t be passed on to other people.

 Back to top

 The first sign of DLBCL is often a painless swelling in the neck, armpit or groin.
 This is caused by enlarged lymph nodes.
 Often, lymph nodes in more than one part of the body are affected.

 Sometimes, DLBCL doesn't begin in the lymph nodes but in another part of the body instead.
 This is called extranodal disease.
 The most common place for DLBCL to develop outside of the lymph nodes is the stomach or bowel.
 Symptoms depend on where the lymphoma is in the body.